OndrejSlamecka/pv021/readme.md

 Feed about 80 of the 567 instances of the
-[Breast Cancer Wisconsin (Diagnostic) Data Set](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) to our own implementation of multilayer perceptron and after short learning achieve a 92 % correctness rate on the whole dataset (on the remaining 8 % the network is half unsure half incorrect).
+[Breast Cancer Wisconsin (Diagnostic) Data Set](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) to our own implementation of multilayer perceptron and after short learning achieve a 93 % correctness rate on the whole dataset (on 4 % the network is unsure, on 3 % the network is incorrect).

 The MLP works best with just 30 input neurons and two input neurons suggesting the input maps to output in a linear way (there's a single